 3. Managing Org Units via the Administration Settings

 You can edit the names and email addresses of existing Org Units via Administration Settings > Filters and Badges > Configure Org Units.
 You can also delete Org Units here by clicking on the red x.
 The sections below explain more about renaming and deleting Org Units.

 You can rename Org Units via the Administration settings (see prior section) or via Teams view.
 Here you need to hover over the top-card in the Org Unit and select 'Rename Org Unit', which will bring you to that same Administration settings page.

 Note that if you delete an Org Unit the content that was published to this Org Unit will no longer be visible to those users.
 Consequently you are normally much better to rename the Org Unit or edit it's structure (membership).

 You can delete Org Units via the Administration settings (see section above) or via Teams view.
 Here you need to hover over the top-card in the Org Unit and select Delete Org Unit.

 6. Finding Org Units

 There are two methods for systematically finding an Org Unit.

-If you are a System Administrator, you can go to Administration settings > Filters > Org Units where a table lists all the Org Units and identifies the Contributor Name and Role associated with its top-most card.
+If you are a System Administrator, you can go to Administration Settings > Filters and Badges > Configure Org Units where a table lists all the Org Units and identifies the user Name and Role associated with its top-most card.

 8. Emailing Org Units